Jayda Coleman

-Jayda Coleman (born September 27, 2001) is an American college softball player for the Oklahoma Sooners.
-She also represented the United States at the 2019 U-19 Women's Softball World Cup and USA Softball International Cup.
+Jayda Coleman (born September 27, 2001) is an American professional softball player for the Oklahoma City Spark of the Association of Fastpitch Professionals (AFP).
+She played college softball at Oklahoma where she won the Women's College World Series championship four consecutive years.

 High school career

 Coleman attended The Colony High School in The Colony, Texas.
 During her high school career she was a six-time All-State honoree and three-time All-American.
 During the 2017 season, she hit .653 with 12 home runs and 81 hits in 40 games, and she led the Dallas-Fort Worth area with 74 runs scored and 53 stolen bases as The Colony won the Class 5A state championship.
 Following the season she was named MaxPreps National Freshman of the Year.

 During her senior year, she batted .717 with 42 runs scored, 41 steals, 29 RBI and 10 triples.
 She also was 12–0 in the circle with a 0.89 ERA and 75 strikeouts in 55 innings of work before the season was canceled due to the COVID-19 pandemic.
 Following the season, she was named the 2019–20 Gatorade Softball Player of the Year.
 She finished her career with a .702 batting average, 279 career hits, 261 runs, and 209 stolen bases and holds the state record for most runs all-time in the Dallas area.
 She was the consensus No. 1 recruit in her class.